-- 1) The hose pinch (shut-off) assembly opens, which allows air to flow from the nozzle.
+- 1) The hose pinch (shut-off) assembly for the selected tank opens, which allows air to flow from the nozzle.
 Refer to Figure 1-3, item 1. - 2) An electrical signal is sent to the coil of the modulator assembly which energizes and de-energizes it 60 times every second.
 Refer to Figure 1-4, item 2.